 The basic principles of Railway Signalling cover the following objectives to prevent railway traffic from:

 European Train Control System (ETCS) work with the concept of interoperability of trains within the European train network.
-ETCS is significantly different from traditional fixed block signal system.
-ETCS provides continues or intermittent or on-demand data transmission from the tram/train unit to the train control centre and uses advance data management software.
+ETCS is significantly different from traditional fixed block signal systems.
+ETCS provides continuous or intermittent or on-demand data transmission from the tram/train unit to the train control centre and uses advanced data management software.

-Radio Block Unit uses advance traffic data management software to efficiently operate the train network.
+Radio Block Unit uses advanced traffic data management software to efficiently operate the train network.
 It can significantly reduce headway and enhance network capacity.

 Driver Advisory System (DAS) inform train driver regarding the train operating speed that needs to be applied or maintained to efficiently utilise the network and resources.
 The operating speed is pre-recorded by using historical data and route network information are loaded before the journey begins.